mateuszmichi/TypeScriptZeroToHero/part-2-intermediate/2-1-type-detection/README.md

 }
 ```

-This check is useful in many situations.
+This check isn't useful in most of the situations.
 It would be much easier to start checking for other types of variables and be left with the object type at the end:

 ```ts
 const exampleFunction = (user: { name: string } | string | null) => {